globalmac/Larascale/README.md

-# LaraScale package for Ubuntu 14.04
+# LaraScale package for Ubuntu 14.04 (16.04 - in process)
-Simple & high-performance Laravel 5.2 install package (shell script) for Ubuntu 14.04
+Simple & high-performance Laravel 5.2 install package (shell script) for Ubuntu 14.04 (16.04 - in process)

 ## Packages